SuperNeurons: FFT-based Gradient Sparsification in the Distributed Training of Deep Neural Networks: Abstract

 \section{Abstract}

-The performance and efficiency of distributed training of Deep Neural Networks highly depend on the performance of gradient averaging among all participating nodes, which is bounded by the communication between nodes.
-There are two major strategies to reduce communication overhead: one is to hide communication by overlapping it with computation, and the other is to reduce message sizes.
-The first solution works well for linear neural architectures, but latest networks such as ResNet and Inception offer limited opportunity for this overlapping.
-Therefore, researchers have paid more attention to minimizing communication.
-In this paper, we present a novel gradient compression framework derived from insights of real gradient distributions, and which strikes a balance between compression ratio, accuracy, and computational overhead.
-Our framework has two major novel components: sparsification of gradients in the frequency domain, and a range-based floating point representation to quantize and further compress gradients frequencies.
-Both components are dynamic, with tunable parameters that achieve different compression ratio based on the accuracy requirement and systems' platforms, and achieve very high throughput on GPUs.
-We prove that our techniques guarantee the convergence with a diminishing compression ratio.
-Our experiments show that the proposed compression framework effectively improves the scalability of most popular neural networks on a 32 GPU cluster to the baseline of no compression, without compromising the accuracy and convergence speed.
+The performance and efficiency of distributed training of Deep Neural Networks (DNN) highly depend on the performance of gradient averaging among participating processes, a step bound by communication costs.
+There are two major approaches to reduce communication overhead: overlap communications with computations (lossless), or reduce communications (lossy).
+The lossless solution works well for linear neural architectures, e.g. VGG, AlexNet, but more recent networks such as ResNet and Inception limit the opportunity for such overlapping.
+Therefore, approaches that reduce the amount of data (lossy) become more suitable.
+In this paper, we present a novel, explainable lossy method that sparsifies gradients in the frequency domain, in addition to a new range-based float point representation to quantize and further compress gradients.
+These dynamic techniques strike a balance between compression ratio, accuracy, and computational overhead, and are optimized to maximize performance in heterogeneous environments.

+Unlike existing works that strive for a higher compression ratio, we stress the robustness of our methods, and provide guidance to recover accuracy from failures.
+To achieve this, we prove how the FFT sparsification affects the convergence and accuracy, and show that our method is guaranteed to converge using a diminishing $\theta$ in training.
+Reducing $\theta$ can also be used to recover accuracy from the failure.
+Compared to STOA lossy methods, e.g., QSGD, TernGrad, and Top-k sparsification, our approach incurs less approximation error, thereby better in both the wall-time and accuracy.
+On an 8 GPUs, InfiniBand interconnected cluster, our techniques effectively accelerate AlexNet training up to 2.26x to the baseline of no compression, and 1.31x to QSGD, 1.25x to Terngrad and 1.47x to Top-K sparsification.